 - PS 241 Emma Johnston – PreK to 2nd Grades

-- PS 896 (New!) – All Grades
+- PS 896 (NEW!) – All Grades

 There will be a $50 per camper annual registration fee applied when tuition is added.
+Due to increased building permit costs by the Department of Education, the program fees have increased.

 What kind of homework support will my child receive?